lilit-nersisyan/bioinf_challenges/yeast_telomeres/description.md

 For example: the following string is a telomeric one.
 TGTGTGTGGGTGTGGTGTGTGTGTGTGTGGGTGTGGTGTGTGTGTGGGTGTGGGTGTGGTGTGTGTGT

 Below is the break-down of the string.
-The motifs are defined curly brackets, the motif-parts - within round brackets, while the errors are in square brackets:
+The motifs are defined within curly brackets, the motif-parts - within round brackets, while the errors are in square brackets:

 <pre>
 {(TGTGTGTG)(GGTGTG)(G)} {(TGTGTGTGTGTGTG)(GGTGTG)(G)} {(TGTGTGTGTG)(GGTGTG)(G)} [G]{(TGTG[G]TGTGTGTGT)...}